ZhenchuanYang/ZhenchuanYang.github.io/_talks/2023-03-23_Presentation_1.md

 location: "Virtual"
 ---

-This is a virtual conference presentation on AAG 2023 Annual Meeting.
+This is a virtual conference presentation on AAG Annual Meeting 2023.

 [More information here](https://aag.secure-platform.com/aag2023/solicitations/39/sessiongallery/5923/application/22927)